TaliZi/EX2-Android/README.md

 # Ex3-android
-## This project is the front end of the web application of facebook.
+## This project is the front end of the Android application of facebook.

 ### Made by: Tali Zikel, Aviya Megiddo Shaked, and Michal Magid.